AWS-Deep-Dive-Co/easyerp-2025/training-content/aws-service-lens/03-live-demo-materials/Mock-Team-Accounts-Access-Matrix.md

 - Admin: Can modify repository settings and branch protection

 **AWS Access (Appropriate)**:
-- **Production Access**: Full access to all environments with approval requirements
+- **Production Access**: Full access to resources in all environments with approval requirements
-- **Emergency Access**: Can bypass normal approval for critical issues
+- **Emergency Access**: Can bypass normal approval for critical issues on resources tagged `Environment=prod`
 - **IAM Management**: Can create/modify roles but with logging requirements
-- **Audit Trail**: All actions logged and reviewed monthly
+- **Audit Trail**: All actions logged and reviewed monthly, especially for production-tagged resources

 #### 6. **Greta Dyson - Database Administrator**
 **Job Responsibilities**: